Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * `YYYY-MM-DD`
 * `YYYY-MM`

-Inequalities are also supported for such values, but the left and right values ​​must be in the same format, e.g.: `bitcoin/blocks?q=time(2009-01-03..2009-01-31)`.
+Inequalities are also supported for such values, but the left and right values must be in the same format, e.g.: `bitcoin/blocks?q=time(2009-01-03..2009-01-31)`.

 If you need to list several filters, you need to sepatate them by commas in the `?q=` section, e.g., `bitcoin/blocks?q=id(500000..),coinbase_data_bin(~hello)`